Former PhD Students

 Here's Marijana, Hilde, Melodie, and Niloofar kitted up in my hockey jerseys for our 2013 annual University Challenge hockey game between the University of Nottingham and Nottingham Trent University.

 Here is the Vocabulary Group in October 2013.
 It includes threee new faces: Benjamin Kremmel (Austrian, 2nd row, far left) and Laura Vilkaite (Lithuanian, 2nd row, 2nd from left).
-The picture also includes Michael Rodgers (Canadian, seated far right), who had just join our staff that year, also specializing in vocabulary-based issues
+The picture also includes Michael Rodgers (Canadian, seated far right), who had just joined our staff that year, also specializing in vocabulary-based issues

 Here is Hilde van Zeeland receiving the Hermann Research Scholarship award in Spring 2013 for outstanding PhD research.
 She also won the prestigious Christopher Brumfit Award for best PhD thesis in Applied Linguistics in the world in 2014.
 The referees commented that: